vander1997/vander-files/README.md

 # vander-files
-This is the document for my master's degree.
+This is the document for my master's journey.

 Especially for